-- Cygwin path translation enabled by CYGPATH is only supported on 32-bit Windows platforms, and is not supported on Windows Server 2012 and Windows 8. - When using a Cygwin style path with spaces or other special terminal characters, the path must be double quoted: - The use of single quotes or escaping characters is not supported. - The use of literal doublequote characters in path names is not supported.
+- Cygwin path translation enabled by CYGPATH is only supported on 32-bit Windows platforms. - When using a Cygwin style path with spaces or other special terminal characters, the path must be double quoted: - The use of single quotes or escaping characters is not supported. - The use of literal doublequote characters in path names is not supported.

-1.7 Toolchain environment variables on page 1-23.
+1.7 Toolchain environment variables on page 1-22.

 Cygwin versions supported.
 Cygwin home page.